DevExpress-Examples/winforms-master-detail-separate-grids/Readme.md

 The example shows how to display these tables in separate [Grid Controls](https://docs.devexpress.com/WindowsForms/3455/controls-and-libraries/data-grid).
 The first grid is bound to a master table.
 The second grid displays details for the master row selected in the first grid.

-To accomplish this task, the second grid is bound to a BindingSource component that has the `BindingSource.DataMember` property set to `CustomersPersons` (the name of the relationship between the master and detail tables).
+To accomplish this data-binding task, the second grid is bound to a BindingSource component that has the `BindingSource.DataMember` property set to `CustomersPersons` (the name of the relationship between the master and detail tables).

 <!-- default file list -->
 ## Files to Look At